 In an MLAG deployment where bond slaves of a host are connected to two switches and the bond is in all-active mode, all the slaves of bond are active on both the primary and secondary MLAG nodes.

-To enable LACP bypass on the host-facing bond, set
+To enable LACP bypass on the host-facing bond, under the bond interface

 You can check the status of the configuration by running